This one to three-day itinerary suggests some of the best eats of the Bay of Islands.

 Morning

 Heading north from Whangārei, either grab yourself a takeaway coffee or hold off and enjoy the beautiful scenic drive along Russell Road until you get to the iconic Helena Bay Gallery and Café.
-Opening at 10am it’s perfectly timed for a made-with-love brunch taking in beautiful sea views and surrounded by an extensive collection of New Zealand art and sculptures.
-You’ll find great coffee and a considered menu - their brioche French toast is regularly devoured by locals and visitors alike.
+Open in the summer months from 8.30am it’s perfectly timed for a scenic brunch taking in beautiful sea views and surrounded by an extensive collection of New Zealand art and sculptures.
 After your meal, leave time to enjoy the subtropical garden and discover the impressive works of more than 150 artists.
 From large garden sculptures to intricate handmade jewellery, it’s hard to leave without at least one special piece.

 On the road again follow the Northland Journey, the Secret Coast Route to discover many stunning spots or if you’re on a foodie tour, follow Russell Road directly to Russell township.
 Bursting with beauty, this quaint seaside town is a place to slow down and wander.
 If you need another caffeine hit then look no further than a locally roasted brew at Hell Hole (discover Russell’s history to find out why this little kiosk bears this seemingly dark name!).
 Soak up the tales of yesteryear at Pompallier House and the Russell Museum, do a spot of shopping and take a stroll along the waterfront.